Apply online and we’ll support you through the process every step of the way. There are just a couple of things to consider before you apply.

 We carry out a brief financial assessment as part of the application process so that we have an initial idea of what you can afford.
 This will help us to work out what size home you can buy as well as the amount of share you can own.

 Independent financial advice will help you understand what you can afford in more detail.
 We’ll introduce you to an independent financial adviser to make sure you’re in the right position to buy a home.
 You can reserve your home after your affordability assessment is complete.

 Be prepared with all of your financial information before you start your application.
 We'll need details of your employment status, income and outgoings - including all loans, credit cards and regular expenses such as childcare vouchers or travel season tickets.

 Try an affordability calculator before you apply to work out if you can cover the mortgage costs as well as the monthly fees for your home.

 Help to Buy

 You need a Help to Buy reference number before you can apply for a specific home with CKH.

 Help to Buy is the government scheme created to support more people into homeownership.
+You are not obliged to use any Help to Buy financial products when purchasing your home.
 Your local Help to Buy agent can guide you through the options available and explain the eligibility and affordability criteria.

 The application process